stroborobo/werc/sites/werc.cat-v.org/apps/dirdir/index.md

 DirDir - A directory-oriented WikiWiki
 ======================================

-DirDir is the next generation [diri wiki](http://repo.cat-v.org/diri/), now implemented on top of wercand taking advantage of its user, site management frameworks and other infrastructure.
+DirDir is the next generation [diri wiki](http://repo.cat-v.org/diri/), now implemented on top of werc and taking advantage of its user, site management frameworks and other infrastructure.